nreichen/random-animal-fortune/README.md

 Short bash script to display a fortune being said by a random animal through cowsay.

-Put this script into your .bashrc to be greeted by a new animal-fortune permutation each time you fire up your command line!
+Put this script into your .bashrc to be greeted by a new animal-fortune permutation each time you fire up your command line.

 ## Requirements
 ```